Buzz Aldrin: Post-war

+Graduate studies

 Through the Air Force Institute of Technology, Aldrin enrolled as a graduate student at the Massachusetts Institute of Technology in 1959 intending to earn a master's degree.
 Richard Battin was the professor for his astrodynamics class.
 Two other USAF officers who later became astronauts, David Scott and Edgar Mitchell, took the course around this time.
 Another USAF officer, Charles Duke, also took the course and wrote his 1964 master's degree at MIT under the supervision of Laurence R. Young.

 Aldrin enjoyed the classwork and soon decided to pursue a doctorate instead.
 In January 1963, he earned a Sc.D. degree in astronautics.
 His doctoral thesis was Line-of-Sight Guidance Techniques for Manned Orbital Rendezvous, the dedication of which read: "In the hopes that this work may in some way contribute to their exploration of space, this is dedicated to the crew members of this country's present and future manned space programs.
 If only I could join them in their exciting endeavors!"
 Aldrin chose his doctoral thesis in the hope that it would help him be selected as an astronaut, although it meant foregoing test pilot training, which was a prerequisite at the time.

-After completing his doctorate Aldrin was assigned to the Gemini Target Office of the Air Force Space Systems Division in Los Angeles, working with the Lockheed Aircraft Corporation on enhancing the maneuver capabilities of the Agena target vehicle which was to be used by NASA's Project Gemini.
+After completing his doctorate, Aldrin was assigned to the Gemini Target Office of the Air Force Space Systems Division in Los Angeles, working with the Lockheed Aircraft Corporation on enhancing the maneuver capabilities of the Agena target vehicle which was to be used by NASA's Project Gemini.
 He was then posted to the Space Systems Division's field office at NASA's Manned Spacecraft Center in Houston, where he was involved in integrating Department of Defense experiments into Project Gemini flights.

-NASA career
+NASA astronaut (1963–1971)

 Aldrin initially applied to join the astronaut corps when NASA's Astronaut Group 2 was selected in 1962.
 His application was rejected on the grounds that he was not a test pilot.
 Aldrin was aware of the requirement and asked for a waiver but the request was turned down.
 On May 15, 1963, NASA announced another round of selections, this time with the requirement that applicants had either test pilot experience or 1,000 hours of flying time in jet aircraft.
 Aldrin had over 2,500 hours of flying time, of which 2,200 was in jets.
 His selection as one of fourteen members of NASA's Astronaut Group 3 was announced on October 18, 1963.
 This made him the first astronaut with a doctoral degree which, combined with his expertise in orbital mechanics, earned him the nickname "Dr. Rendezvous" from his fellow astronauts.
 Although Aldrin was both the most educated and the rendezvous expert in the astronaut corps, he was aware that the nickname was not always intended as a compliment.
 Upon completion of initial training, each new astronaut was assigned a field of expertise; in Aldrin's case, it was mission planning, trajectory analysis, and flight plans.